DavidePace/qa-rump-up/test-plans/XFIWEB-2156/test-plan-xfiweb-2156.md

   + "Last connected an hour ago"
   + "Last connected [x] hours ago"
   + "Last connected [MM/DD]"
-* a message "Can't determine last seen date" for a device that occurs to an error.
+* a message "Can't determine last seen date" for a device that occurs to an error
 * log an error event to Splunk and update our wikipage with error description
-* the list of devices is shown correctly
+* the Assigend Devices list is correctly shown

 For Functional tests we expect:
-* the correct functionality on devices card click.
+* the correct functionality on devices Card click.

 Every test is performed manually.